Device to Cloud General Info Low Power Features

 eDRX

-In the eDRX mode, usually the modem only allows to configure the eDRX cycle duration, the PTW (Paging time window) is provided and fixed by the network.
+In eDRX mode, the modem usually allows to configure the eDRX cycle duration only; the PTW (Paging time window) is provided and fixed by the network.

-The eDRX can be used in conjuction with the PSM, indeed the activity timer defines the time that the eDRX will be working.
+eDRX can be used in conjuction with PSM, in fact the activity timer defines the time that the eDRX will be working.

 🚧 eDRX availability in countries